uwcartlab/webmapping/Chapter06/readme.md

     };

-Each Leaflet class is created using an `extend()` method build into the `L.Class` constructor.
+Each Leaflet class is created using an `extend()` method built into the `L.Class` constructor.
 The `extend` method in turn is inherited by the child class, its children, and so on.
 This means that new Leaflet classes can be created by _extending_ any class, and they inherit the methods and properties of all previous class "generations"—as in the case of the `L.LayerGroup`, `L.FeatureGroup`, and `L.GeoJSON` chain discussed in Chapter 4.
 It also means that _you_ can create custom Leaflet classes in your own script.

 ### II.
 Custom Leaflet Controls